-We have now witnessed over a decade of austerity which has had hugely unequal impacts on women, Black, Asian and ethnic minority people and disabled people.
-Millions of adults and children across the UK have been plunged into poverty.
+Over the twelve years we have also witnessed growing austerity, which has culminated in the Cost-of-Living Crisis in recent months.
+This is having hugely unequal impacts on women, Black, Asian and ethnic minority people and disabled people.
+Millions of adults and children across the UK have been plunged into poverty, torn between eating or hearting their homes.
 We have witnessed homelessness and food bank use rise exponentially.
-And, we have seen alarming cases of discrimination.
+At the same time, we are also emerging from a devastating pandemic, which has also unequally impacted equality groups.